Changes in psychological wellbeing, attitude and information-seeking behaviour among people at the epicentre of the COVID-19 pandemic

 Abstract

-While most research focuses on the clinical treatment of COVID-19, fewer studies have investigated individuals' responses toward this novel infectious disease.
-This study aims to report the temporal changes in individuals' psychological wellbeing, perceived discrimination, sociopolitical perceptions, and information-seeking behaviors among the general public in Hubei, China.
-Data were obtained from a two-wave survey of 1,902 respondents aged 18-80 in Hubei province during the peak and mitigation stages of the outbreak.
+While most research focuses on the clinical treatment of COVID-19, fewer studies have investigated individuals' responses towards this novel infectious disease.
+This study aims to report the temporal changes in individuals' psychological wellbeing, perceived discrimination, sociopolitical perceptions and information-seeking behaviours among the general public in Hubei, China.
+Data were obtained from a two-wave survey of 1902 respondents aged 18-80 in Hubei province during the peak and mitigation stages of the outbreak.
 The results showed that the prevalence of psychological distress dropped from over 75% to around 15% throughout the study period, but perceived discrimination remained stable.
 Female, middle-aged, well-educated respondents and those employed in government/public institutions/state-owned enterprises tended to report more distress.
 While respondents' attention on COVID-19 information kept high and stable, their sources of information diversified across different sociodemographic groups.
-Over time, people obtained more social support from neighborhoods than from their friends and relatives or non-government organizations.
-Over 80% of respondents were satisfied with the performance of the central government, which was notably higher than their ratings on the local government and neighborhood/village committees.
+Over time, people obtained more social support from neighbourhoods than from their friends and relatives or non-government organisations.
+Over 80% of respondents were satisfied with the performance of the central government, which was notably higher than their ratings on the local government and neighbourhood/village committees.
 The findings of this research are informative for formulating effective intervention strategies to tackle various psychosocial problems during COVID-19.

 Original languageEnglish